RainierJared/Human-Action-Recognition-for-NVIDIA-Jetbot-Nano/README.md

 # Human Action Recognition for NVIDIA Jetbot Nano
 This is my final-year industrial project for Auckland University of Technology's, Bachelor of Engineering (Honours) - Software Engineering course.
 This project is supervised by Sira Yongchareon.

-It is a Python-based action classifier that utilizes any RGB camera, 'Mediapipe Pose' to estimate and extract a person's skeletal data, and 'Scikit-learn' to train the Random Forest classifier.
+It is a Python-based action classifier that utilizes any RGB camera, `Mediapipe Pose` to estimate and extract a person's skeletal data, and `Scikit-learn` to train the Random Forest classifier.

 ## Demo
 <p align="center">